dotnet/docs-maui/docs/android/emulator/device-manager.md

 This article explains how to use the Android Device Manager to create and configure Android Virtual Devices (AVDs) that emulate physical Android devices.
 You can use these virtual devices to run and test your app without having to rely on a physical device.

-After you have verified that hardware acceleration is enabled, as described in [Hardware Acceleration for Emulator Performance](hardware-acceleration.md), the next step is to use the _Android Device Manager_ to create virtual devices that you can use to test and debug your app.
+After you have verified that hardware acceleration is enabled, as described in [Hardware Acceleration for Emulator Performance](hardware-acceleration.md), the next step is to use the _Android Device Manager_ (AVD) to create virtual devices that you can use to test and debug your app.

 ::: zone pivot="windows"